MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-install.md

 Because you can install only one standard gateway on a computer, you must install each additional gateway in the cluster on a different computer.
 This requirement makes sense because you want redundancy in the cluster.

+    > [!NOTE]
+    >Ofline gateway members within a cluster will negatively impact performance.
+These members should either be removed or disabled.

 To create high-availability gateway clusters, you need the November 2017 update or a later update to the gateway software.

 1. Download the gateway to a different computer and install it.